aateplyakovva/portfolio/README.md

-# This is ,y portfolio site
+# This is ,my portfolio site
 ## Responsive; with JS, Swiper.js
 ### Link:
 >